Lead in drinking water

 Use the cold water tap or bottled water

-Use bottled water, however please be aware that bottled water may contain high sodium levels.
+- Use bottled water, however please be aware that bottled water may contain high sodium levels.
 This may need to be considered for bottle fed babies.
-Please see the specific advice from the HSE.
+Please see the advice from the HSE on using bottled water to prepare baby feeds and bottles.

 Flush your water before use